 Big Island Snorkel Tour

-Explore the Kona Coast of Hawaii's Big Island, snorkeling in crystal-clear waters and discovering marine wildlife.
+Explore the Kona Coast of Hawaii's Big Island from a new perspective, snorkeling in crystal-clear turquoise waters & discovering incredible marine wildlife.
 Options.
-When booking, you can choose from the different options.
+When booking, you can choose from different options.

 • 2 - 4 hours